-The crossover rate determines which of two potential projects is more profitable.
-Specifically, the calculation offers an insight into the performance of different projects and weighs their potential earnings against risks.
+The crossover rate determines which of the two potential projects is more profitable.
+Specifically, the calculation offers insight into the performance of different projects and weighs their potential earnings against risks.

 With an NPV of exactly zero, the IRR will return the cost of capital of a project.
 So if the cost of capital is 8.5% and that project’s NPV returns zero, the IRR will automatically be 8.5% for that project.
 Hence, all the cash inflows’ present value will only be sufficient for the cost of capital.
 An NPV of zero or an IRR below the cost of capital also means zero value for the shareholders.

 Another advantage of the IRR is the fact that it accounts for the time value of money, and the cash flow’s economic life.
 However, IRR cannot scale shareholders’ value nor can they be added.
 So if there are three projects whose IRRs are 10%, 13%, and 22%, the total IRR is not necessarily 45%.
 All the projects’ cash flows will be combined instead to determine the correct IRR, and just like the NPV, the IRR does not provide any hints of the original investment’s size.

 Lastly, IRR cannot be calculated with entirely positive or negative cash flows when the original investment is greater than the total of undiscounted revenues, or when differences in cumulative cash flow streams sign at least twice by shifting from positive to negative.